anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

       "type": "application/json"
     }

-The type attribute signals to a client the expected media type of the resource referenced in the href attribute, and some clients use this information to determine if the URI in the href attribute should be de-referenced.
+The link's "type" attribute signals to a client the expected media type of the resource referenced in the link's "href" attribute, and some clients use this information to determine if the URI in the "href" attribute should be de-referenced.

 Usage of the "exts_list" parameter in the media type of the "type" attribute is allowed but the "type" attribute as a whole is only a hint, as noted by [@!RFC8288]: